micahwierenga/js-objects/readme.md

 |Dynamic can add a key at any time                 | Add values to the end of array easily |

 [CFU]: # (Ask the students for properties of arrays as activity as we work through the chart)
 [Comment]: # (This makes things much easier for humans.
-We can associate names with things rather than remembering that name is three memory offsets from something)
+We can associate names with things rather than remembering that name is three memory offsets from something.)

 Some unique JavaScript issues:
 * No separate key-value store, we use objects

 [Comment]: # (We'll talk more about the extra properties of the Object type next week during some lectures on OOP.)

-* The keys of JavaScript key-value stores are called properties
+* The keys of JavaScript key-value stores are called properties.

-[CFU]: # (Fo5 for key-value stores, properties)
+[CFU]: # (Fo5 for key-value stores, properties.)

 <!--11:40 5 minutes -->